spboyer/unsocialconf/README.md

 - **Community Voting**: Participants collectively decide which sessions should be included through upvoting
 - **Dynamic Agenda Building**: The schedule evolves organically based on community interest and speaker availability
 - **Tracks Organization**: Sessions are categorized by tracks (Development, Design, Product, Leadership) for easier navigation
+- **AI-Powered Suggestions**: Azure AI integration to suggest titles and descriptions for session proposals
 - **Responsive Design**: Works seamlessly on all devices, allowing participation from anywhere
 - **Dark/Light Mode**: Supports theme switching for comfortable viewing in any environment
 - **Real-time Updates**: Stay informed about new sessions, schedule changes, and popular topics